adamhartford/PopStatusItem/README.md

 Usage, or to recreate the demo application:

 1. Add `LSUIElement` = `YES` to Info.plist.
-2. Add `LSBackgroundOnly` = `YES` to Info.plist.
-3. Uncheck "Is Initial Controller" in Main.storyboard window controller.
+2. Uncheck "Is Initial Controller" in Main.storyboard window controller.

 ### License
 PopDatePicker is released under the MIT license.
 See LICENSE for details.